Performing an Identity: A Discussion with Rabbya Naseer and Saadia Toor

 June 15, 2017

-Artist and curator Rabbya Naseer and scholar Saadia Toor discuss how memory, history, gender, and socio-political/cultural constructs cross paths within the work of many female performance artists from Pakistan.
+Artist and curator Rabbya Naseer and scholar Saadia Toor discussed how memory, history, gender, and socio-political/cultural constructs cross paths within the work of many female performance artists from Pakistan.

-This program is co-organized by apexart and Asia Art Archive in America in conjunction with the exhibition Promises to Keep at apexart.
+This program was co-organized by apexart and Asia Art Archive in America in conjunction with the exhibition Promises to Keep at apexart.

 Rabbya Naseer is engaged in making, curating, writing and teaching art.
 Her practice is broadly concerned with exploring the parallels between art and everyday life and highlighting their similarities in production, representation, reception, and interpretation.
 Naseer has an undergraduate degree in Fine Arts from NCA, Lahore (2006) and is a recipient of a Fulbright scholarship for Masters in Art Theory and Criticism from SAIC, Chicago (2008-2010).
 Her installations and performance works have also been exhibited at Today Art Museum, Beijing; Devi Art Foundation, Delhi; Ikon Gallery, Birmingham, re.act.feminism traveling (across Europe) performance archive, Hedah Gallery, Maastricht; Fitz Theater, Stuttgart; thejamjar, Dubai; Fukuoka, Japan.
 Alongside her ongoing artistic practice, Naseer is currently working on compiling an archive of performance art from Pakistan.